is-project-4th-year/build-your-portfolio-github-workflow-essentials-Dennis-Mugo/Assignment.md

 ### B. Project Board

-- My project board with issues that are to be done(Todo), in progress and completed (Done)
+- My project board with issues that are to be done(Todo), In Progress and completed (Done)
 !["Project board"](github_project_images/project_board.png)

 ### C. Branching